Find out what is happening in the world of corruption

-Adila Hassim is an advocate and director of litigation and legal services at Section27, and is a founding member of Corruption Watch.
+Adila Hassim is an advocate and a founding member of Corruption Watch.
+She is currently junior counsel at Thulamela Chambers.

 Hassim earned a BA and LLB from the University of Natal.
 After completing her degrees, she later earned an LLM from the Saint Louis University School of Law in the United States, and a JSD, or doctorate in law, cum laude from the University of Notre Dame Law School.

 She is a member of the Johannesburg Bar and was admitted as an advocate of the High Court of South Africa in 2003.

 A prolific author, Hassim has been published in law journals, health journals and newspapers, and has co-authored books on human rights and health law.
 She is a member of the National Association of Democratic Lawyers and an honorary member of the Treatment Action Campaign (TAC).